 ‘What can I do differently next time?’

 Praise your efforts, not the results.
 This will help the brain generate positive mood states, and subdue negative ones.

 one that improved

 3) Practice Authenticity

 Let go of control.
 Dare to be vulnerable and show who you are.
 Watch a beautiful picture, or any other thing that won’t switch your perfectionism attitude on.
 How much pleasure do you experience?
 Now try an activity, playing let’s say, that will switch your perfectionism on.
 How much pleasure do you get from it?

-Ask yourself: if a friend of yours whom you know to be a good player misses a note, do you think less of him?
+Ask yourself: if a friend of yours whom you know to be a good player misses a note, do you think less of them?

 Change the way you think about mistakes.
 They’re something to learn from, an opportunity for improvement, not a fixed outcome.
 It’s a sign you haven’t perhaps yet found the right approach.